ronalfy/reorder-posts/readme.txt

 = Where's the settings page? =

 The settings are located under Settings->Reorder Posts.
+Settings are optional, of course, as the plugin will work with no configuration.
+We consider the settings useful for only advanced users (i.e., users with coding experience).

 = Where is the "save" button when re-ordering? =